Goulburn: Climate

-Owing to its elevation, Goulburn has an oceanic climate (Cfb) with warm summers and cool winters; with a high diurnal range.
+Owing to its elevation, Goulburn has an oceanic climate (Cfb) with warm summers and cool to cold winters; with a high diurnal range.
 Its climate is variable much of the year, though generally dry with maximum temperatures ranging from 11.8 C in July to 28.3 C in January.
 Rainfall is distributed evenly throughout the year, with an annual average of 542.8 mm.
-Snow occasionally falls, although rarely in significant quantities due to the foehn effect brought about by the ranges to the west of Goulburn—namely, those straddling Crookwell.
+Snow occasionally falls, although rarely in significant quantities due to the rainshadow brought about by the hills to the west-northwest of Goulburn (around Crookwell).
 Temperature extremes have ranged from -10.9 to 42.8 C.

 Governance

 As a major settlement of southern New South Wales, Goulburn was the administrative centre for the region and was the location for important buildings of the district.

 The first lock-up in the town was built in 1830.

 In 1832 a postal service commenced in Goulburn, four years after the service was adopted in New South Wales.

 The first town plan had been drawn up by Assistant Surveyor Dixon in 1828, but the site was moved, as it was subject to flooding.
-The new town plan was drawn up by Surveyor Hoddle and was gazetted in 1833.Goulburn is the seat of the Goulburn Mulwaree Shire local government area (LGA) of New South Wales, Australia, formed in 2004.
-The most recent elections for Council were held on 13 September 2008.
-Two of the elected Councillors, Max Hadlow and Keith Woodman resigned due to ill health in 2009.
-A by-election to fill the vacancies was held in June 2009 and resulted in the election of Councillors Geoffrey Kettle and Geoffrey Peterson.
-Councillor Geoffrey Kettle was elected Mayor, replacing Councillor Carol James, in September 2010.
+The new town plan was drawn up by Surveyor Hoddle and was gazetted in 1833.

+Goulburn is the seat of the Goulburn Mulwaree Shire local government area (LGA) of New South Wales, Australia formed in 2004.
+The most recent elections for Council were held on 4 December 2021.

 New South Wales Police Academy

 The Police Academy relocated to Goulburn from Sydney in 1984.
-At this time it was known as the New South Wales Police Academy; however, the name has subsequently changed.
+From 2002, it was known as the New South Wales Police College; however, the name was changed back in 2011.

 The Academy has relocated to the former campus of the Goulburn College of Advanced Education located on the banks of the Wollondilly River.
 The New South Wales Police Academy is now the largest education institution for law enforcement officers in the southern hemisphere.

 Since its relocation there has been significant expansion of the facilities including a new site on the Taralga Road which houses the New South Wales Police School of Traffic and Mobile Policing.

 Goulburn Gaol

 Goulburn is home to Goulburn Correctional Centre, more generically known as Goulburn Gaol.
 It is a maximum-security male prison, the highest-security prison in Australia and is home to some of the most dangerous, and infamous, prisoners.
-One of these prisoners was Ivan Robert Marko Milat (27 December 1944 – 27 October 2019) an Australian serial killer who was convicted of the backpacker murders in 1996.
+One of these prisoners was Ivan Milat, an Australian serial killer who was convicted of the backpacker murders in 1996.